sguox002/leetcode/review/math1.md

     }
 ```

-970. Powerful Integers
+### 970. Powerful Integers
-Given two positive integers x and y, an integer is powerful if it is equal to x^i + y^j for some integers i >= 0 and j >= 0.
+Given two positive integers x and y, an integer is powerful if it is equal to x^i + y^j for some integers i >= 0 and j >= 0.<br/>

-Return a list of all powerful integers that have value less than or equal to bound.
+Return a list of all powerful integers that have value less than or equal to bound.<br/>

 You may return the answer in any order.
-In your answer, each value should occur at most once.
+In your answer, each value should occur at most once.<br/>

 ```cpp
     vector<int> powerfulIntegers(int x, int y, int bound) {